uci-ml-repo/ucimlrepo/README.md

 - **`name`**: Dataset name, or substring of name

 ### Returns
+- **`dataset`**
 	- **`data`**: Contains dataset matrices as **pandas** dataframes
 		- `ids`: Dataframe of ID columns
 		- `features`: Dataframe of feature columns
 		- `targets`: Dataframe of target columns
 		- `original`: Dataframe consisting of all IDs, features, and targets
 		- `headers`: List of all attribute names/headers
 	- **`metadata`**: Contains metadata information about the dataset
 		- See Metadata section below for details
 	- **`attributes`**: Contains attribute details presented in a tabular/dataframe format
 		- `name`: Attribute name
 		- `role`: Whether the attribute is an ID, feature, or target
 		- `type`: Data type e.g. categorical, integer, continuous
 		- `demographic`: Indicates whether the attribute represents demographic data
 		- `description`: Short description of attribute
 		- `units`: Attribute units for non-categorical data
 		- `missing_values`: Whether there are missing values in the attribute's column

 ## `list_available_datasets`